BioBoost/course-linux-essentials/docs/a-introductory/01-introduction-to-linux/README.md

 ---
 description: ....
-title: 01 - Introduction to Linux
+title: Introduction to Linux
 ---

-# Chapter 01 - Introduction to Linux
+# Introduction to Linux

 Most youngsters these days have heard of Linux and many of them may know it as an operating system for a computer.
 But Linux is so much more than that.